 - Work individually.

-- Collect a copy of ’About the shampoo survey’ sheet.
+- Collect a copy of ’Shampoo survey’ worksheet.

-- Make brief notes in response to the questions on the sheet ’About the shampoo survey’.
+- Make brief notes in response to the questions on the ‘Shampoo survey’ worksheet.

 Ask students to: